jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 tl;dr the SCION license policy is as follows:

 * the core engine will remain Apache-2.0 (e.g., the scxml and core modules)
-* if the module is forked from an existing project, then that module will have the same license as the project from which it was forked (e.g. eslint-plugin-scharpie)
+* if the module is forked from an existing project, then that module will have the same license as the project from which it was forked (e.g. @scion-scxml/eslint-plugin)
 * the new development tools will be LicenseZero Parity 3.0 (e.g. the schviz module)
 * finally, SCXML tutorials and examples will be released as Apache-2.0